Our listening phase and UK Strategy

 We also invited sector experts to feed in on topics such as pensions, women and personal finance, financial education and financial wellbeing in the workplace.

-The listening phase provided an opportunity for stakeholders like you to feed in your hopes, aspirations and ambitions as we start to develop our National Strategy and three-year corporate plan.
+The listening phase provided an opportunity for stakeholders like you to feed in your hopes, aspirations and ambitions as we start to develop our UK Strategy and corporate plan.
 We invited those who couldn’t attend in person to feed back by email.

-We plan to launch both the National Strategy and corporate plan by the end of November 2019.
+The UK Strategy and corporate plan launch in early 2020.
 The listening events were hosted by our executive leadership team or our chair Sir Hector Sants.

 We heard from around 1,000 people from a range of backgrounds, including: